The Internet Corporation for

 Link-local address

-+ only used for communications within the local subnetwork (automatic address configuration, neighbor discovery, router discovery, and by many routing protocols).
-It is only valid on the current subnet.
+discovery, router discovery, and by many routing protocols).
+It is only valid

-+ are allocated with the FE80::/64 prefix -> can be easily recognized by the prefix FE80.
-Some books indicate the range of link-local address is FE80::/10, meaning the first 10 bits are fixed and link-local address can begin with FE80, FE90,FEA0 and FEB0 but in fact the next 54 bits are all 0s so you will only see the prefix FE80 for link-local address.
++ routers do not forward packets with link-local addresses. + are allocated with the FE80::/64 prefix -> can be easily recognized by the prefix FE80.
+Some books indicate the range of link-local address is FE80::/10, meaning the first 10 bits are fixed and link-local address can begin with FE80, FE90,FEA0 and FEB0 but in fact the next 54 bits are all 0s so you will only see the prefix FE80 for link-local address. + same as 169.254.x.x in IPv4, it is assigned when a DHCP server is unavailable and no static addresses have been assigned + is usually created dynamically using a link-local prefix of FE80::/10 and a 64-bit interface identifier (based on 48-bit MAC address). |

 Global unicast address

-+ unicast packets sent through the public Internet
++ unicast packets sent through the

-+ starts with a 2000::/3 prefix (this means any address beginning with 2 or 3).
-But in the future global unicast address might not have this limitation
++ globally unique throughout the Internet + starts with a 2000::/3 prefix (this means any address beginning with 2 or 3).
+But in the future global unicast address might not have this limitation |

 Site-local address

-+ allows devices in the same organization, or site, to exchange data.
++ allows devices in the same

-+ Maybe you will be surprised because Site-local addresses are no longer supported (deprecated) by RFC 3879 so maybe you will not see it in the future.
++ starts with the prefix FEC0::/10.
+They are analogous to IPv4′s private address classes. + Maybe you will be surprised because Site-local addresses are no longer supported (deprecated) by RFC 3879 so maybe you will not see it in the future. |

-All nodes must have at least one link-local address, although each interface can have multiple addresses.
+link-local address, although each interface can have multiple addresses.

-However, using them would also mean that NAT would be required and addresses would again not be end-to-end.
+that NAT would be required and addresses would again not be end-to-end.

 Site-local addresses are no longer supported (deprecated) by RFC 3879.